Autodesk AI | Artificial Intelligence

 Privacy | Cookie preferences | Report noncompliance | Terms of use | Legal (US Site) | © 2024 Autodesk Inc. All rights reserved

 Demand for new ways of designing and making is accelerating.
-Our customers are being asked to do things faster, more sustainably, at a lower cost and with higher quality.
+Our customers are being asked to do things faster, more sustainably, at lower cost, and with higher quality.
 Our advancements in AI are helping you to meet the moment – not just by increasing productivity, but by giving you tools that help you push the boundaries of what’s possible.
 We have been investing in artificial intelligence for over a decade.
-Today, Autodesk AI is available to augment creative problem-solving and exploration, automate tedious and repetitivework, and give individuals and teams access to powerful analysis tools to inform decision-making.
+Today, Autodesk AI is available to augment creative problem-solving and exploration, automate tedious and repetitive work, and give individuals and teams access to powerful analysis tools to inform decision making.

 In a recent survey, 66% of industry leaders predict that AI will be an integral part of their business within 2-3 years.
 They see AI as an essential tool for keeping up with demand, reducing error and waste, and accelerating efficiency.